Safeguarding Children Policy

 • In the majority of cases of working with children and families, their consent is needed to share information with other professionals and to ensure timely access to the right services and support.
 A Single Consent form should be completed by all practitioners working with children, young people and families when they wish to share information with the County Council and its partners.
 The form can be found on the Glosfamilies website www.glosfamiliesdirectory.org.uk

-• If is decided that a referral needs to be made to the MASH, the DSL/DDSL will complete a Multi-Agency Service Request Form (available on GSCP website).
-A social worker will contact the DSL within 24hrs (unless there are immediate risks)
+• A social worker will contact the DSL within 24hrs (unless there are immediate risks)

 • Records are kept securely on CPOMS.
 In the case of children and young people being transferred to us with paper records, these are stored securely in the office.